Gwen Stefani Rocks Tiny Shorts And Leaves Blake Shelton Behind In ‘The Voice’ Video

 Gwen praises Kelly and John for being “lifesavers” when they offer to give the couple a ride, but Blake soon discovers that there’s no space for him in the backseat beside his girlfriend.

-“Is your Voice trophy?” he asks John.
+“Is this your Voice trophy?” he asks John.

-John answers in the affirmative, and the trio takes off, leaving Blake Shelton to watch as Gwen Stefani and his other fellow coaches leave him behind.
+John answers in the affirmative, and the trio takes off, leaving Blake to watch as Gwen and his other fellow coaches leave him behind.

 “I’ll just work on the truck, I guess,” the lonesome cowboy says.

-After the promo clip ends, Carson Daly says that he has no clue why Blake is wearing a gold jacket, but he suggests that he might ask Gwen Stefani about it when she appears on TODAY next Monday.
+After the promo clip ends, Carson Daly says that he has no clue why Blake is wearing a gold jacket, but he suggests that he might ask Gwen about it when she appears on TODAY next Monday.

 All four coaches have been busy promoting Season 17 of The Voice, and while many viewers are looking forward to watching Gwen and Blake get flirty on the show, some fans are sad that they’ll no longer get to enjoy Blake’s bickering with his old frenemy, Maroon 5 frontman Adam Levine.
 But luckily for fans of the guys’ competitive bromance, Blake recently revealed that he and Adam are still pals, so maybe someday they’ll be reunited in some way.